 Windows Firewall Issues

-Configuring Windows Firewall to allow remote WMI
+Configuring Windows Firewall to Allow Remote WMI

-OR, if you would rather use the Group Policy editor than the NETSH commands above, use the following steps in the Group Policy editor (Gpedit.msc) to enable "Allow Remote Administration" on the computer to be monitored.
+To allow remote WMI through the firewall using the Group Policy editor, perform the following steps to enable “Allow Remote Administration” on the computer to be monitored:

 1. Under the Local Computer Policy heading, double-click Computer Configuration.